Chase Anderson: Colorado Rockies (2023)

+Boston Red Sox

+On February 19, 2024, Anderson signed a minor league contract with the Pittsburgh Pirates.
+The Pirates released him on March 22, after he failed to make the major-league roster.
+Two days later, he signed a one-year, $1.25 million major league contract with the Boston Red Sox.
+In 27 appearances (1 start) for Boston, he compiled a 4.85 ERA with 35 strikeouts and 3 saves across 52 innings pitched.
+On July 28, Anderson was designated for assignment by the Red Sox.
+He elected free agency, in lieu of an outright assignment to the minor leagues, on August 2.

+Texas Rangers (second stint)

+On August 5, 2024, Anderson signed a minor league contract with the Texas Rangers organization.
+In 4 starts for the Triple–A Round Rock Express, he struggled to a 6.94 ERA with 12 strikeouts over 11 2/3 innings of work.
+On August 31, the Rangers selected Anderson's contract, adding him to their active roster.
+In 2 appearances for Texas, he allowed 7 runs on 9 hits with 7 strikeouts over 6 1/3 innings pitched.
+Anderson was designated for assignment by the Rangers on September 12.
+He cleared waivers and elected free agency on September 14.

 Pitcher profile

 Early in his MLB career, Anderson gained a reputation as a dependable, consistent pitcher for the back of the starting rotation.
 This consistent pitching approach has caused Anderson trouble, as his propensity for throwing fastballs down the middle of the plate has led to too many home runs by opposing batters.
 Going into the 2019 season, Anderson found that his pitch delivery had been hindered by poor placement of his lower body, and he revamped his pitching mechanics to assert better control over the ball.
 Part of this process included watching videos of aces Max Scherzer and Nathan Eovaldi.
 Anderson noted the idiosyncrasies they took to ensure that they were properly aligned with home plate before each pitch.

 As a prospect within the Diamondbacks organization, Anderson's changeup received attention from sports journalists.
 He was taught the pitch at age 13 by the head coach at Rider.
 For the first three seasons of his major league career, Anderson leaned heavily on a two-pitch repertoire consisting of the changeup and a four-seam fastball.
 In 2017, however, he decided to diversify his repertoire by adding a cut fastball and a curveball to increase his strike rate.
 As he developed his curveball further, Anderson stopped utilizing a sinker that had made up a critical piece of his early repertoire.

 Anderson has cited fellow Texan pitchers Nolan Ryan and Josh Beckett as inspirations.